AUM 101 : Fundamentals of Automotive Technology

 As required by college

-This course covers basic instruction in manual transmissions and transaxles.
-Emphasis is placed on the understanding and application of basic internal and external operation relating to proper operation and drive ability.
+This course covers basic instruction in manual and automatic transmissions and transaxles.
+Emphasis is placed on the understanding and application of basic internal and external operation relating to proper operation and driveability.
+Instruction includes the principles and powerflow of automatic transmissions and repairing or replacing internal and external components.

 As required by college